What skills does a business analyst need?

 Effective business analysts will have at least some of the following characteristics and abilities:

-- Able to see detail of a situation in relation to the big picture
+- Able to see the detail of a situation in relation to the big picture

 - Able to identify the root causes behind the symptoms of problems